About SDEWEventsEarthFairVolunteeringOutreachSponsorshipLinksSite MapHome

 Parade begins at 10:30 am

-Total marching time: 30 minutes
+Total marching time: about 30 minutes

 Where is it?